Strawberry Tiramisu

 1. You will need a stand mixer or hand held mixer, a 13×9 casserole dish, a saucepan, an immersion blender, a rubber scraper, and two mixing bowls.

 2. Start by brewing the chamomile tea.
-In a 2 quart saucepan, boil the three cups of water along with one quarter cup of sugar and add the four tea bags.
-Once the water has reached a boiling point, remove the saucepan from the heat and allow the tea to steep and cool while you complete the next part of the process.
+In a 2 quart saucepan, boil the three cups of water along with one quarter cup of sugar and add the five tea bags.
+Once the water has reached a boiling point, remove the saucepan from the heat and allow the tea to steep and cool.

 8. Then, add the chilled whipped cream to the mixing bowl, and stir on low with the paddle attachment.